 GetPrintableParam– return a pointer to a string description of the parameter in

-If these functions are properly defined, then the CLI module will work correctly.
+If these functions are properly defined, then the IO module will work correctly.
 Other functions may also be defined; these may be used by other parts of the binding infrastructure for different languages.